kedacore/keda-docs/content/docs/2.0/scalers/rabbitmq-queue.md

 **Parameter list:**

 - `host` - Host of RabbitMQ with format `amqp://<host>:<port>/<vhost>`.
 The resolved host should follow a format like `amqp://guest:password@localhost:5672/vhost` or `http://guest:password@localhost:15672/vhost`.
 When using a username/password consider using `hostFromEnv` or a TriggerAuthentication.
-- `queueName`: Name of the queue to read message from.
+- `queueName` - Name of the queue to read message from.
 Required.
 - `queueLength` - Target value for queue length passed to the scaler.
 Example: if one pod can handle 10 messages, set the queue length target to 10.
 If the actual number of messages in the queue is 30, the scaler scales to 3 pods.
 Default is 20.
 Optional.
 - `protocol` - Protocol to be used for communication.
 Either `http` or `amqp`.
 It should correspond with the `host` value.